jchong1/huffmancompression/README.md

 To compress a file:
 	$ ./encode -i [file you want to compress] -o [file you want to write to]

 to decode a file:
 	$ ./decode -i [File you want to decode] -o [file you want to write to, default stdout]

+Note: This program was made to compile on OSX due to discrepancy on how 64-bit integers are represented on OSX versus Linux-based operating systems.